mfbmina/brazilian_validators/README.md

 ### Tips
 It will remove any non-digit from phone number and it will remove zeros if it starts the number.
+It will allow two CPF formats.XXX.XXX.XXX-XX or YYYYYYYYYYY.

 ### To-Do
 Features that are coming: